lookit/lookit-docs/docs/source/frame-dev-video-capture.rst

-One technical challenge imposed by webcam video streaming is that a connection to the server must be established before webcam recording can be quickly turned on and off, and this process may take up to several seconds.
-Each experiment frame records a separate video clip and establishes a separate connection to the server, so frames must be designed to wait for recording to begin before proceeding to a portion of the trial where video data is required.
+One technical challenge imposed by webcam video streaming is that a connection to the server must be established before webcam recording can be quickly turned on, and this process may take up to several seconds.
+If you are setting up your frame to create a separate video clip, you will need to design your frame to wait for recording to begin before proceeding to a portion of the trial where video data is required.
 This fits well with typical study designs using looking time or preferential looking, where the child’s attention is returned to the center of the screen between